CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server/perform-gateway-installation.md

 1. Run the PowerShell command to install {{% ctx %}} Gateway.
 1. If `ImportCertificate` is set to $true, and the file is of type `.pfx`, a prompt will appear for the certificate password.
 This should be entered, and then hit `Enter`.
-1. A prompt will appear to enter the password for the user specified to run the {{% ctx %}} Gateway Application Pool.
-This should be entered, and then hit `Enter`.
 1. Check that there have been no errors in the script; these would appear in red in the console.

     If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.